microsoft/azure-iot-developer-kit/docs/solutions/shake-a-tweet.md

 # Shake, shake, what’s up for #Build2017

+In this mini solution, you will learn how to use accelerometer & gyroscope sensor to tigger an event using Azure Function: retrieve a random tweet with #hashtag you have designated.
+The tweet will then display on DevKit's screen.
+Every time you shake your DevKit board, you will get a new tweet.

 ## Requirements

 * Finish the [Getting Started Guide](/azure-iot-developer-kit/getting-started.html) to prepare your development environment and hardware.